emiraydin/ratelimiter/README.md

 **4. Be able to live in a distributed environment**

 * Decision above (#3) also influenced this one.
-* Redis can be used to avoid race conditions by using locks and atomic increment operations which also return the result of the increment after the same call.
+* I avoided race conditions by using atomic increment operations which also return the result of the increment after the same call.
 * Redis supports partioning.
-* There can be different instances of the RateLimiter object running, but they will all have access to the same traffic info.
+* There can be different instances of the RateLimiter object running, but they will all have access to the same traffic info via Redis.

 **5. Number and type of limits should be flexible**